pauloelr/Castle/README.md

 source <(wget -qO- https://raw.github.com/pauloelr/Castle/master/install_user.sh)
 ```

-Note: You may be promped to enter information such as sudo password
+Note: You may be prompted to enter information such as sudo password

-Standalone Instalation
+Standalone Installation
 ----------------------

 If you just want to clone this Castle with homesick do the following